jasvinder86/jas-repo/README.md

    used.
 Time complexity = O(N), O(K+N) = O(N)
 2. Two Pointers: Used when dealing with sorted arrays/ linked lists to find a set of elements that fulfil certain constraints.
 The set of elements could be a pair, a triplet or even a subarray.
 Mind the word SORTED.
+3. Fast Slow Pointers
+4. Merge Intervals
+5. Cyclic Sort: This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.